 Benefits Extension by State – Available Weeks

 The following table shows number of weeks of extension allowed in each state.
 Everyone will be eligible for UI benefits.
-EUC and EB benefits are determined based on the current unemployment rate in the State.
+EUC and EB benefits are determined based on the current unemployment rate in the State and subject to availability.

 UI: Unemployment Insurance (UI) programs offer the basic unemployment benefits to eligible workers who become jobless through no fault of their own, and meet specific other eligibility requirements.

-EUC: There are presently four Emergency Unemployment Compensation (EUC) benefits extensions available.
+EUC: This is a 100% federally funded program that offers benefits to those who have exhausted regular state benefits.
+There are presently four Emergency Unemployment Compensation (EUC) benefits extensions available.
 Each Tier provides additional weeks of unemployment other than the basic state unemployment benefits.

 EB: Extended Benefits (EB) are available to workers who have exhausted usual unemployment insurance benefits all through periods of high unemployment.